 Sustainable Development Goals

-From supporting rebuilding efforts in Afghanistan to helping establish safe sanctuary for Syrian refugees in Jordan, we work tirelessly to improve the lives of those most in need.
 For the last five years, the UAE has been the world’s most generous donor relative to gross national income and has provided assistance to more than 175 countries.

 At the United Nations, we are working with Member States to address the longstanding shortfall in financing for humanitarian support.
 We also host the International Humanitarian City in Dubai, a critical logistics and supply center for nine UN agencies and dozens of organizations providing development and humanitarian assistance abroad.

 The UAE helps fund UN programs including UNICEF, UNDP, the Office of the UN High Commissioner for Refugees, and the UN Relief and Works Agency for Palestine Refugees (UNRWA), and works through other multilateral organizations to advance additional humanitarian goals.